 PRO-TIP: There are 2 train stations in Lake Como: Como Lago and Como San Giovanni, and they are only a 17-min walk apart.
 Make sure you purchase the ticket for the correct station.

 If you are planning to visit Bellagio, please note that there is no train station.
 You will need to take a train to Varenna or Como first, and then transfer to Bellagio by ferry.

 The train from Milano Centrale to Varenna-Esino gets you to Varenna in one hour.
 From there, you can visit Varenna or take a Navigazione Laghi ferry to Bellagio, a 15-minute trip.

-Milan to Lake Como by car
+Milan to Lake Como | Other transportation options

-Milan to Lake Como by car: The 50 km (31 miles) trip will take approx. 1 hour.
+- Milan to Lake Como by car: The 50 km (31 miles) trip will take approx. 1 hour.

-Milan to Varenna by car: The 80 km (50 miles) takes approx. 1.5 hours.
+- Milan to Varenna by car: The 80 km (50 miles) takes approx. 1.5 hours.
 Arriving there you can park the car near Villa Monastero (Parcheggio Multipiano).

-Milan to Bellagio by car: it takes 75 km (47 miles) approx. 1.5 hours.
+- Milan to Bellagio by car: it takes 75 km (47 miles) approx. 1.5 hours.
 Parking is limited, and you will need to arrive early to be able to park.
 You can find options to park in Bellagio here.

 You can take a slow boat or a fast boat (hydrofoil) to go visit Varenna and Bellagio – Check here for options.